What does this measure?

 How is our county doing?

-Essex had 135 admissions to treatment per 10,000 residents in 2017, down 15% from 2008 but below the state rate of 144.
-In both Essex and the state, heroin and opioids were the most common primary drug of use for admissions, making up about 55% of all admissions.
-Alcohol was the next most common primary drug, making up about 34%.
-Heroin was also the fastest growing category, with admissions increasing 20% to 5,200 in 2017.
-By contrast, admissions for cocaine treatment declined 60% from 2008 to 2017 to 380.
+Essex had 87 admissions to treatment per 10,000 residents in 2021, down 46% from 2018 and below the state rate of 126.
+The decline began in 2019 and accelerated in 2020 when the COVID pandemic began.
+In both Essex and the state, heroin and opioids were the most common primary drug, making up nearly half of all admissions.
+Alcohol was the next most common primary drug, making up about 33%.
+Heroin admissions were the fastest growing category, with admissions peaking in 2016, but they have declined 55% to a rate of 35 per 10,000 in 2021.

 Marijuana and crack/cocaine admissions were among the lowest rates both state and county-wide, averaging only around 8% of admissions when combined.